 and these change notes issued for use in Pensacola by Evergreen, Alabama merchant Joseph Mitchell:

-It is indeed interesting that a century and a half ago commerce sometimes travelled more along rivers and railroad lines than along state lines.
+It is indeed interesting that a century and a half ago commerce sometimes traveled more along rivers and railroad lines than along state lines.
 In any event, we should be glad to have one more type of ‘Florida’ currency to collect if we wish to do so.
-We offer some of these notes here at FloridaMint.com so you can include them to your collection, let us know if you have an interest in them.
+We offer some of these notes here at FloridaMint.com so that you can include them to your collection, let us know if you have an interest in them.